welikepie/doers-festival/README.md

 doers
 =====

-Do'ers conf - a conference for people who ship
+Do'ers festival - a conference for people who ship